richardsonlima/richardsonlima.github.io/_posts/2025-09-08-algorithms-recursion-induction-recurrences.markdown

 tags: algorithms complexity recursion induction recurrences
 image: /assets/article_images/thomas-t-OPpCbAAKWv8-unsplash.jpg
 ---
 > **Reading order matters.** This post is a direct sequel to our [previous article on growth rates and asymptotic notation](https://www.richardsonlima.com.br/programming/2025/09/08/algorithms-efficiency.html).
 We’ll use those ideas to *prove properties*, *design recursive algorithms*, and *analyze their running time*.

-> **Reading order matters.** This post is a direct sequel to our [previous article on growth rates and asymptotic notation](https://www.richardsonlima.com.br/programming/2025/09/08/algorithms-efficiency.html).
-We’ll use those ideas to *prove properties*, *design recursive algorithms*, and *analyze their running time*.

 ---